 Virtually all climate science researchers worldwide use ESGF to discover, access, and compute data.
 In fact, many of today’s most recognized climate projects employ the valuable software and services developed by the ESGF team and its community.
 ESGF is designed to remain robust even as data volumes continue to grow exponentially.

-Currently, 25,000 users from 2,700 sites on six continents are sharing data through ESGF.
+Currently, 40,000 users—including scientists and policymakers—from 2,700 sites on six continents are sharing data through ESGF.
 More than 5 petabytes of data have been downloaded to the climate community through ESGF, making it one of the most complex, successful big data systems in existence.
 The federation will continue to expand access to relevant data integrated with tools for analysis and visualization that are supported by the necessary hardware and network capabilities to interpret peta- and exascale scientific data.

 ESGF combines grid-based computing with a distributed architecture, keeping participating members sovereign while simultaneously linking them together.
 To achieve this, ESGF developers created a unique system of nodes that requires very little explicit coordination while still providing a robust “data space” for storage and computation.
 Teams work in highly distributed research environments, using unique scientific instruments, exascale-class computers, and extreme amounts of data.